View from Alpine Lookout, Palisades Interstate Park, New Jersey. October 2006.

 Alexander Smith and Sons Carpet Mills - One of the best surviving mill districts, anywhere.
 Parts of this vast complex are threatened by high-end redevelopment.

 A few choice ruins and abandoned buildings in Yonkers:

 Alder Manor - Abandoned in the 1990s, the mansion is now maintained and often is used in movie & television spots.
 An elegant "ruined garden" adjoins the house.

 Boyce Thompson Institute for Plant Research - A vacant scientific research facility, planned for redevelopment.

 Mulford Gardens - Yonkers' largest and Westchester's oldest public housing complex, now vacant and soon to be demolished.
 Updated with two new pages of photos, November 2009.
 Demolished, 2009.

 Public Bath Number 4 - National Register-listed site, to be demolished in early 2011.

 Vineyard Avenue Fire Station #2 - Demolished June 2008.

 Yonkers Power Station - One of the premier industrial relics in the Hudson Valley.
 (Popularly called the Glenwood Power Station.)

 Yonkers Teutonia - Social hall for a German singing and literary association.
-Slated for demolition.
+Demolished 2014.